The Convenience of Friendship: Real Bond or Just Easy Access?

 4. They show no interest in your life.

-It might be discouraging when a friendship feels like a one-way street when your friend doesn’t show interest in your life.
+It can be discouraging when a friendship feels like a one-way street, especially when your friend doesn’t show interest in your life.

-When you tell someone about your newest experience or significant news, their eyes glaze away, or they swiftly switch the topic.
+When you tell someone about your newest experience or significant news, their eyes glaze over, or they swiftly switch the topic.
 Life updates are in an ‘uninterested’ folder.

 Friendships are about give and take, but it might feel like your life narrative is decaying online when all the giving is toward them.
 Do you want genuine inquiry and interest in your life, not a red carpet and cameras every time you chat?
 It’s hardly much to ask.

-True friendship is a beautiful mix of shared tales, support, and genuine interest in one another’s life.
+True friendship is a beautiful mix of shared tales, support, and genuine interest in one another’s lives.
 It may be time to reassess your friendship when your claim is as fleeting as yesterday’s Snapchat tale.
-Because your life’s a grand narrative, too, needs invested attention.
+Because your life’s a grand narrative, too, it needs invested attention.

 5. You’re not the first option for social events.